 The dawn of Arizona sports betting begins at the stroke of midnight Thursday Arizona time.

-There will be 18 mobile and retail Arizona sportsbooks in the state to start, with 10 partnered with Arizona tribes and eight more aligning with state-based sports teams.
-They have been planning for months to go live for NFL betting.
+There will be 18 mobile Arizona sports betting apps in the state to start, with 10 partnered with Arizona tribes and eight more aligning with state-based sports teams.
+They have been planning for months to go live for Arizona NFL betting.

 Early registration began on Aug.
-28 and bettors could receive Arizona promo codes.
+28 and bettors could receive Arizona sportsbook promo codes.

 Here’s what Arizonans should know about the new law and sports betting in the state: